OpenRefine/OpenRefine/docs/docs/manual/transposing.md

 |Color   |Yellow            	|
 |IUCN ID |161899            	|

-In this format, each flower species is described by multiple attributes, which are spread on consecutive rows.
-In this example, the "Field" column contains the keys and the "Data" column contains the values.
-The Columnize window allows us to select each of these from the available columns.
-Then, it transforms the table as follows:
+In this format, each flower species is described by multiple attributes on consecutive rows.
+The “Field” column contains the keys and the “Data” column contains the values.
+In the “Columnize by key/value columns” window you can select each of these from the available columns.
+It transforms the table as follows:

 | Name              	| Color	| IUCN ID |
 |-----------------------|----------|---------|